Autism and Romantic Relationships: A Neurodiversity-Affirming Perspective

 Can autistic adults have successful romantic relationships?

-Yes.
-Autistic adults form meaningful, loving, long-term partnerships.
+Yes, autistic adults can have successful romantic relationships.
 Success often depends on mutual understanding, clear communication, and respect for sensory and processing differences.

 Do autistic people struggle with empathy in relationships?